MarMall/NetworkApproaches/Instructions/Labs/LAB_20-1-PreWork_and_LabOverview.md

 ## Where this module fits into the overall course

 - modules so far have taught you...
-    - how networks can play a role in a diversity of mixed-methods research approaches in the form of...
+    - how networks can play a role in a diversity of mixed-methods research approaches in the form of, for example, ...
         - textual data (documents' relations and narratives as networks)
-        - economic data (business ties and kinship ties)
+        - stakeholder interaction in environmental governance and co-management

 - this module aims to give you an idea of...
     - how to implement your research ideas into a network-oriented data collection
-    - how to connect your data to network analysis workflows in R
+    - how to connect your data to simple network analysis workflows in R
-    - how via network data visualisation you can show that more research into specific patterns is warranted
+    - how via network data visualisation you can carry out first exploratory analysis of your data

 ## Objectives